© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Stafford Castle and associated medieval settlement is a scheduled monument protected by Historic England under reference 1007722.
 View the official record →

-Stafford Castle is a motte-and-bailey fortress begun in the 11th century, likely shortly after the Norman Conquest, and substantially rebuilt in stone during the 14th century under Ralph de Stafford.
+Stafford Castle is a Norman motte-and-bailey fortress constructed in the late eleventh century, likely established shortly after the Conquest as a strategic stronghold in the Midlands.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007722.

 Stafford Castle and associated medieval settlement is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007722.